kurtbuilds/httpclient/README.md

 `httpclient` is a user-friendly http client in Rust.
 Where possible, it closely mimics the `reqwest` API.
 Why build a new http client?

-- `httpclient` `Request and `Response` objects are serde-serializable, which enables record/replay functionality.
+- `httpclient::{Request, Response}` objects are serde-serializable, which enables record/replay functionality.
 See the example below to see it in action.
 - `httpclient` provides an API for user-extensible middleware.
 Built-in middleware includes redirect, retry, logging, and record/replay.